robinreserves/poll-challenge/README.md

 # Robin Technical Challenge

-Your challenge is to create a REST-ful API using node.js and express that acts as a backend for a [Doodle Poll](https://doodle.com)-style app.
+Your challenge is to create a REST-ful API using node.js that acts as a backend for a [Doodle Poll](https://doodle.com)-style app.

 ## Requirements